7 Reasons for an Auto Insurance Rate Increase

 Insurance rates are volatile.
 Many things go into calculating premiums, and slight changes can make a big impact.
 Knowing the factors that can affect your insurance puts you in a better position to prevent increases.
 Insurance companies can recalculate your rate every renewal, and sometimes a rate increase has nothing to do with your actions.
-If you see a substantial rate increase without making a single change to your policy or driving history, it is probably a good time to start shopping around for cheaper insurance.
+Remember, you are not stuck with one insurance provider—if you see a substantial rate increase without making a single change to your policy or driving history, you can always shop around for cheaper insurance.